c7/c7.se/content/article/2020-08-13-from-go-to-zig.md

 ## How is it different from Go?

-> These are just a few of the things I’ve picked up when reading about Zig.
+> **Note:** These are just a few of the things I’ve picked up when reading about Zig.
 I still have a lot to learn before I feel confident in using the language.

   - Build modes on scope level